-Mohawk offers a wide range of degree, diploma, certificate, upgrading, continuing education, and apprenticeship programs in areas like health, community services, business, technology, skilled trades and communication arts.
-It has two main campuses in Hamilton and one in Stoney Creek.
-Suite-style student residences are available at the main Fennell campus in Hamilton.
+The college offers a range of degree, diploma, certificate, upgrading, continuing education and apprenticeship programs in areas such as health, community services, business, technology, skilled trades and communications.
+It has two campuses in Hamilton and one in Stoney Creek.
+Suite-style student dorms are available at the main campus in Hamilton.

-Aboriginal youth can spend two weeks during the summer at Mohawk through Project Pathfinder, a mix of college education and cultural awareness.
-Mohawk offers Aboriginal students support services including academic advising, Aboriginal peer tutoring, elder guidance, and an Aboriginal Centre and Lounge.
+Indigenous youth can spend two weeks during the summer at Mohawk through Project Pathfinder, a mix of college education and cultural awareness.
+Mohawk offers its Indigenous students support services which include academic advice, peer tutoring and Elder guidance.

 Large (10,000 full-time students or more)

 - Virtual Reality Multimedia Production: Students develop interactive media expertise through the first graduate certificate that focuses on augmented and virtual reality.

 - Civil Engineering Technology, Transportation: Participants learn to solve mobility challenges for all transportation system users through the design, construction and operation of vehicular traffic, public transportation and active transportation systems.

 - Diagnostic Cardiac Sonography: Through classroom, lab, simulation and clinical experience, students apply knowledge and technical skills to deliver diagnostic cardiac images and data using sonographic technology.

 - Practical Nursing

 - Applied Music